johann-solo/oliveandmango.github.io/_posts/blog/2017-02-09-icebox-cake.md

 1. In a separate bowl mix the milk remaining coffee and Frangelico and use as your dipping bowl to soak the lady fingers in prior to placing them in a serving dish

 1. To layer start with lady fingers at the bottom of bowl/dish then pour out and spread 1/3 of the chocolate mousse.
-Repeat two more times with a total of three layer and ending with the chocolate mouse on the top
+Repeat two more times with a total of three layer and ending with the chocolate mousse on the top

-1. Refrigerate for 20-30 minutes remove and top with chopped roasted hazelnuts and then keep refrigerated
+1. Refrigerate for 20-30 minutes remove and top with chopped roasted hazelnuts and then keep refrigerated until ready to serve.

 1. Serve dusted with cocoa powder